Content updated on September 2, 2020.

 ** Unless otherwise indicated, these dates apply for federal and Quebec purposes.
 Additionally, the payment deadline extensions announced by the federal government apply to provincial income tax administered by the federal government, that is all provinces other than Quebec and Alberta (for corporations). **

 In light of the current measures for countering the impacts of COVID-19 (coronavirus), the governments of Québec and Canada has announced the following flexibility measures with respect to filing income tax returns.

 GOVERNMENTS OF CANADA, QUEBEC & OTHER PROVINCES

-- For individuals and individuals in business, the deadline to pay balances due regarding the 2019 taxation year is extended to September 1, 2020 (federal and Quebec).
-This measure also applies to instalment payments due on June 15, 2020.
+- For individuals and individuals in business, the deadline to pay balances due regarding the 2019 taxation year is extended to September 30, 2020.
+This measure also applies to instalment payments due on June 15, 2020 and September 15, 2020.
 These amounts will not be subject to interest or penalties during this period.